Oarroyo805/osticket-prereqs/README.md

 -Internet Information Services (IIS) – Web server to serve the osTicket application.

--PHP (7.4 or later) – Required to run osTicket scripts.
+-PHP – Required to run osTicket scripts.

--MySQL (5.7 or later) or MariaDB – Database server for storing ticketing system data.
+-MySQL – Database server for storing ticketing system data.

--osTicket Installation Files – Downloadable from the official osTicket website.
+-osTicket Installation Files – Downloadable from the official osTicket website or down below in the installation steps.

 <h2>Installation Steps</h2>